nbrady-techempower/TFB-Documentation/docs/Development/Readme-Formats.md

-# Langauge READMEs
+# Language READMEs

 The language READMEs can be found under FrameworkBenchmarks/frameworks/{language}.
-There should be only one README per language.
+There should only be one README per language.

 Listed below are some basic section suggestions for READMEs for languages.
-While they all aren't required, it's ideal to complete as much of the README as possible.
+While they aren't all required, it's ideal to complete as much of the README as possible.
 Feel free to add any additional information as well.

 1. Infrastructure Software Versions (if most/all frameworks use the same install)